 University students wishing to acquire a musical background to support further study should take MUS 1A-B-C, which develops skills musicians use in the analysis and performance of music.
 Students interested in "music appreciation" should choose from the following courses, which introduce aspects of the rich heritage of music: MUS 4-15.
-These courses do not prerequisites.
+These courses do not require prerequisites.
 For Music Minors with prior musical background who wish to continue in upper-division theory courses, MUS 2A-B-C (in lieu of 1A-B-C) is essential.

 Performance Ensembles are open for participation by all UC San Diego students.
 These include choral, orchestral, wind, and jazz ensembles.

 Music 1, 2 and 2K Proficiency Exams

 Proficiency exams are required of all students wishing to test out of the Music 1 series, Music 2 series and Music 2K series.

 Music 1: The proficiency exam for Music 1 (Fundamentals of Music) is given individually for each course in the sequence.
 There is a MUS 1A exam, a 1B exam and a 1C exam.

-Music 2: All students wanting to test out of Music 2 (Basic Musicianship) must take a proficiency exam for each course.
-Each exam tests students on all 3 courses of that series.
+Music 2: All students planning to test out of Music 2 (Basic Musicianship) must take a proficiency exam for each course.
+Each exam tests students on all three courses of the series.
 For example, the exam for Music 2 will test students on MUS 2A, 2B and 2C.

-Exams will held during Welcome Week or at the first class meeting.
-If you cannot make the Welcome Week date, attend the first day of class, whether you are registered or not and Mr. Stephen Lewis will schedule a testing time.
-Students wanting to take an exam at an alternate time during the academic year should email: Stephen Lewis.
-This course sequence is required for Music majors.
+Exams will be held during Welcome Week or at the first class meeting.
+If you cannot make the Welcome Week date, attend the first day of class, whether you are registered or not.
+Students planning to take an exam at an alternate time during the academic year should email Erik Carlson at email@example.com.
+This course sequence is required for music majors.

 Exams will be given at the first class meeting.
 To schedule an exam appointment at a time other than the first class meeting, students should email Professor Takae Ohnishi.